 Even if you have already spent most of your lifetime getting sun at the beach for hours at a time, it is never too late to start protecting your eyes.
 With sun protection, healthy habits, a good diet, and regular visits to your doctor, you can hopefully detect cataracts before your vision loss becomes a debilitating problem.

-Sun Protection: If you want to reduce your exposure to UV rays, start using protection right away.
-This includes wearing sunglasses and a wide-brimmed hat whenever you go out into the bright sun.
+- Sun Protection: If you want to reduce your exposure to UV rays, start using protection right away.
+This includes wearing sunglasses and a wide-brimmed hat whenever you enter the bright sun.
 Cataracts developing from UV exposure may take years to become a problem, so the emphasis must be on consistent protection.
-If you only wear sunglasses sometimes, you are only mitigating some of your risks.
+If you only wear sunglasses sometimes, you only mitigate some of your risks.
 Make sure that your sunglasses have at least 99% protection from UVA and UVB rays.
 Select a light-colored but opaque hat that has a brim at least 3″ wide.
 (We want to bring hats back in style!)

-Healthy Habits: It makes sense to take care of your body, and not just for good eye health.
-When you have health problems like diabetes, take the time to visit your doctor at least once a year to discuss your overall health.
+- Healthy Habits: It makes sense to take care of your body, and not just for good eye health.
+When you have health problems like diabetes, visit your doctor at least once a year to discuss your overall health.
 If you are a smoker, take steps to cut back or quit.
 Eat a reasonable diet and exercise regularly.
-Most Americans can look forward to a life expectancy in their 70s and 80s.
+Most Americans can look forward to life expectancy in their 70s and 80s.
 The more you do now, the better you will feel later.

-Regular Checkups: Ultimately, the NEI states your chances are still high to develop cataracts at some point.
+- Regular Checkups: Ultimately, the NEI states your chances of developing cataracts are still high at some point.
 This means that you must get regular checkups of your eyes, especially as you get older.
 If your doctor notices your lenses are becoming clouded or blocked by proteins, s/he can plan for you to have extra monitoring.
 Without monitoring, you may not realize how much your vision has decreased over time.
-With more frequent appointments and dilated eye exams, your doctor can determine the best treatments, and when you should consider surgery.
+With more frequent appointments and dilated eye exams, your doctor can determine the best treatments and when you should consider surgery.

 Careful personal care makes a big difference for your eye health.